 The best time of year to hike to Corona Arch or anywhere near Moab for that matter is fall, winter, or spring.
 Summer is unbearably hot and dry and temps often top 100 degrees F.

-There is no shade along the hike to Corona Arch, so in the hotter months, you’ll want to hit the trail in the very early morning or early evening to avoid the heat of the day.
-The bonus of that is sunrise and sunset are beautiful times to photograph Corona Arch.
+There is no shade along the hike, so in the hotter months, you’ll want to hit the trail in the very early morning or early evening to avoid the heat of the day.
+The bonus of that, though, is sunrise and sunset are beautiful times to photograph Corona Arch.
 During those times, you’ll also be most likely to beat the crowds.

 Here are directions coming from Moab: